How to achieve beautiful landscape images with a set of Graduated Neutral Density Filters

 By positioning the dark part of the ND Grad against the sky, you can reduce the amount of light that reaches the sensor and therefore the number of stops in the image.
 In the mid area, this filter gradually changes from dark to clear making the effect look natural.
 Because the dark part of the filter covers the bright sky, it helps to reduce it’s brightness, bringing the number of stops in the image closer to the range that it is possible to capture with your digital camera.

 The filters also come in hard and soft edged versions.
-I like to use the hard edge versions as there is always quite a distinct difference between the lighter skies and darker foregrounds in the Lake District.
+I like to use the soft edge versions as there is always a difference between the lighter skies and darker foregrounds in the Lake District.
+Soft edge filters are far better for landscapes where the sky line and mountain peaks are uneven.
+This avoids the tops of mountains being darker in colour when using the hard edge filters.
 Generally speaking, I have noticed that the difference is always around 2 stops.
-The hard edged versions are also best when the horizon is perfectly straight such as a seascape with no interruptions.
+The hard edged versions are best when the horizon is perfectly straight such as a seascape with no interruptions.
 You can then align them perfectly with the horizon.

 The Main Players